cprg210/cprg210.github.io/_posts/2020-06-26-day-02-text-images.md

 - Use the font inspector to investigate the font settings of a website.
 - Change the default font.
 - Balance `font-size`, line length (`width`) and `line-height`
-- Add an HTML image and float text around it
-- Make it minimally responsive
+- Make it minimally responsive with `max-width`

 [*break*]

-## Activity 1: Brute-force a solution
+## Activity 1: Brute-force solution
 This will be a paired activity.

 The "blog post" you create can be on any topic but keep your text readable: